sanskrit/raw_etexts_english/blogs/manasataramgini/2008-10-12_the-tradition-of-vagbhata-in-the-dravida-and-andhra-countries.md

 +++
-title = "The tradition of vAgbhaTa in the drAviDa and Andhraxa0countries"
+title = "The tradition of vAgbhaTa in the drAviDa and Andhra countries"

 +++
 We had earlier briefly alluded to the living tradition of vAgbhaTa in